ykondrashyn/soap-webservice-example/README.md

 4. Run the client project

-5. New browser window will open, type here numbers separated by spaces
+5. New browser window will open, type there numbers separated by spaces